department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 You’ll need to apply for the Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE).

-To apply, fill out the SGLI Disability Extension Application and send it to the OSGLI address listed on the application. <br>
+To apply, fill out the SGLI Disability Extension Application (SGLV 8715) and send it to the OSGLI address listed on the application. <br>
 [Download the SGLI Disability Extension Application](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8715_ed2017-09.pdf).

 If you get approved, you’ll receive a notice 20 months after your separation date letting you know that your SGLI-DE will end and that you now have the option to pay a premium for Veterans’ Group Life Insurance (VGLI).